There’s nothing particularly “spooky” about avoided crossing

 Imagine that there are two places where a quantum particle (say, an electron) can sit: a site on the left, and a site on the right.
-Suppose also that the site on the left has lower energy than the site on the left, and that an electron is sitting there.
+Suppose also that the site on the left has lower energy than the site on the right, and that an electron is sitting there.
 Like this:

 Now suppose that you start to slowly raise the energy of the left site and lower the energy of the right site.
 Eventually, the two energy levels will pass by each other, and after a long enough time the left site will have a high energy and the right site will have a low energy.
 You would expect that during this process the electron will ride on the left site, so that its energy increases steadily.
 Like this:

 But that’s not what happens.
 If you raise/lower the energies of the two sites slowly enough, then what happens is something like this:

 In other words, the electron energy (the blue line) stays low, and never even gets as high as the point where the left and right site energies cross.
 What’s more, at long enough times the electron manages to transfer itself from the left site to the right site.